-The responsible member has successfully completed a rehabilitation program.

-The evicted person was not involved in the drug related activity that occasioned the eviction and the applicant certifies to the HA that the person that was involved in the drug related activity will not be permitted to reside in the assisted household.

-At the time of application, an applicant's certification that they qualify for a preference will be accepted without verification.
-When the family is selected from the waiting list for the final determination of eligibility, the preference will be verified.
+- The responsible member has successfully completed a rehabilitation program. - The evicted person was not involved in the criminal conviction that occasioned the eviction and the applicant certifies to THA that the person that was involved will not be permitted to reside in the assisted household. - At the time of application, an applicant must provide documentation of the preference and the preference must be verified before the applicant is added to the waiting list.

-If the preference verification indicates that an applicant does not qualify for the preference, the applicant will be returned to the waiting list and ranked without the preference and given an opportunity for a review.
+If the preference verification indicates that an applicant does not qualify for the preference, the applicant will be added to the waiting list and ranked without the preference and given an opportunity for a review.